 Certificates of completion will be awarded at the end of the workshop day to participants who meet our requirements.
 We will determine conference attendance through Zoom logs (as Zoom tracks when people enter and leave a conference), ensuring participants were attending during the entire conference.
 NOTE: You must use your own computer, if you and an office mate are attending the conference, do not surf off somebody else’s monitor because Zoom will state you weren’t in attendance.
 Your fillable PDF workshop evaluation will be emailed to you prior to the conference.
 Please fill out this evaluation and email it back to us at the same email address that sent you the evaluation.
 PDF Certificates of completion will be emailed to participants within 48 hours upon the return of the workshop evaluation.

 Valid requests must be received in writing/email within seven (7) days of course date.
 Late requests for this 1 day workshop can only bring in a substitute attendee or receive credit for a future workshop date.
 All refunds are subject to a $15.00 processing fee.
-If paid by credit card, an additional $4.04 fee will be assessed to cover the cost of PayPal processing charges on credit cards ($2.66).
-Refund requests require 2-3 weeks processing time and will be issued as a check as is our policy.
+If paid by credit card, an additional $3.11 fee will be assessed to cover the cost of PayPal processing charges on credit cards.
+Refund requests require 2-3 weeks processing time and will be issued as either a credit card reimbursement or by check.

 Advanced Counselor Training keeps all information private.
 None of your information will go out to any other vendors, marketers, or other 3rd party applications or programs.
 On-line sign-up is done via a secured, encrypted server and any hard copy information sent to Advanced Counselor Training is stored in a locked, secure location.